johnjtorres/notes/eigrp.md

 ## II.
 Split Horizon and Poison Reverse<br>

 - Split Horizon: never advertise a route out the interface that route was learned.
-- Poison Reverse: when a route is learned, advertise the route as unreachable out the same interface through which is what learned.
+- Poison Reverse: when a route is learned, advertise the route as unreachable out the same interface through which that route was learned.

 ---